Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: The non-Hermitian but -symmetric model

 Following the same procedure as in the above section, {\em i.e.}, using the Heisenberg picture, we at first derive the Heisenberg equations of motion for the coordinate and the momentum from the non-Hermitian $PT$-symmetric Hamiltonian eq.~(\ref{generalH2}),

 where the prime stands here for the derivative with respect to the momentum $p$.
-Similar to eqs.~(\ref{GHeisenbergEq1}) and (\ref{GHeisenbergEq2}), they are also highly non-trivially complex.
-However, by using the calculations given in Appendix A and by eliminating the coordinate, we then obtain the real second order equation of motion with respect to the momentum $p$,
+Similar to eqs.~(\ref{GHeisenbergEq1}) and (\ref{GHeisenbergEq2}), eqs.~(\ref{tildeGHeisenbergEq1}) and (\ref{tildeGHeisenbergEq2}) are also highly non-trivially complex.
+However, by eliminating the coordinate we then obtain the real second order equation of motion with respect to the momentum $p$,

 Using this real equation of motion we deduce the corresponding Hermitian Hamiltonian,